uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_html_component.rst

   .. note::
    You must use the **Studio** URL to add the image, not the **Web** URL.

-2. In the HTML component where you want to add the link, click the image icon in the toolbar.
+2. In the HTML component where you want to add the link, select the image icon in the toolbar.

 #.
 In the **Insert image** dialog box, enter the Studio URL for the file in the